 "An experimental childbirth procedure results in a couple's baby being born into another dimension.
 The child's non-human appearance puts a lot of strain on the new parents and threatens to send the wife into madness."

-On this day in 1998, Stargate: SG-1 aired "Family."
-This served as the eighth episode of the program's second season, and here's the plot summary as provided by IMDB.com:
+On this day in 1998 (in the U.S.), Stargate: SG-1 aired "Family."
+Officially, this served as the eighth episode of the program's second season, and here's the plot summary as provided by IMDB.com:

 "Teal'c's son Rya'c is kidnapped by Apophis and SG1 tries to rescue him.
 When Rya'c is recovered he denounces his father and helps to capture the team.
 They escape, but will they be able to return to Earth and cure Rya'c?"